Steve Kaplan (entrepreneur)

-Steve Kaplan (born March 25, 1960) is an American entrepreneur, author, public speaker.
+Steve Kaplan (born March 25, 1960) is an American entrepreneur, author, and public speaker.

 Start of career

 Kaplan built SCA- a 1300 employee, international marketing firm -before selling it to Snyder Communications(NYSE: SNC).
-In January 2000, SNC officially launched Bounty SCA Worldwide a division that organizes the marketing services businesses it has acquired over the previous few years.
+In January 2000, SNC officially launched Bounty SCA Worldwide, a division that organizes the marketing services businesses it has acquired over the previous few years.
 Kaplan served as the CEO of Bounty SCA Worldwide under Snyder Communications which was sold to Havas.